top of page

 INLAND POWER'S FUEL MIX

-Providing clean energy is a way of life.
-In 2023, Inland Power purchased the majority of its power from BPA for resale and distribution to our members.
-The majority of that power is generated from the hydroelectric dams along the Columbia and Snake Rivers.
+Providing clean renewable energy has always been business as usual at Inland Power.
+In 2024, Inland purchased the majority of its power from BPA for resale and distribution to our members.
+The bulk of that power is generated from the hydroelectric dams along the Columbia and Snake Rivers.
 We are very fortunate to live in the Pacific Northwest and have access to this clean, efficient source of power.

 ENERGY LAWS & REGULATIONS